 Not all metals are created equal.
-When it comes to searing and browning proteins, while nonstick aluminum will do OK, stainless steel was made for the job.
+When it comes to searing and browning proteins, while nonstick aluminium will do OK, stainless steel was made for the job.
 Here’s why.

-Aluminum is an excellent heat conductor; sounds like a good thing for this, right?
+Aluminium is an excellent heat conductor; sounds like a good thing for this, right?
 Not necessarily.
-Aluminum conducts heat super fast, it heats up fast, but crucially, it also cools down super fast and guess what happens when you put cold, wet meat on a hot aluminum pan?
+Aluminium conducts heat super fast, it heats up fast, but crucially, it also cools down super fast and guess what happens when you put cold, wet meat on a hot aluminium pan?
 The pan gets cold, fast.
 Bad news for a sizzling hot sear!

-Luscious chicken thighs, with their gloriously flavorful dark meat, does brilliantly with this treatment.
+Luscious chicken thighs, with their gloriously flavoursome dark meat, do brilliantly with this treatment.